 After a few decades, tropical forests reach the peak of their carbon storage capacity.
 After that, the forest absorbs little more additional carbon.
 Under certain conditions, it can also make conditional sense to selectively remove smaller, weaker trees so that other, larger trees have better growth opportunities and can absorb more CO2.
 However, these felling operations are not done because of the wood.
 A forest managed in this way remains close to its maximum carbon storage capacity while financing further afforestation.
 We do not plan to do so, but we want to keep the option open that in future individual trees could be selectively harvested if this is good for the forest.
 Of course, this will also be reported on transparently.

 The areas on which the trees are to grow also include areas that do not belong to Plant-for-the-Planet.
 A team of ecologists reviews eligible areas, both state and municipal, and in individual cases, areas owned by small farmers, under the premise that the trees will be cared for and protected, and then recommends individual planting plans.
 It is up to the owners of those areas to decide.
-Together with ecologists and also researchers from ETH Zurich, we are currently investigating another 1,000 hectares and making a proposal for optimal reforestation.
+Our ecologists are currently investigating another 1,000 hectares and making a proposal for optimal reforestation.
 The owners of those areas then have to decide.
-So we also plant on municipal land ("ejidal"), and in the future also on state-owned land, under the premise that the trees are cared for and protected.
+Also plant on community land ("ejidal"), and starting in 2021 on state-owned land, under the premise that the trees are cared for and protected.

 No, the company is located in a different state than the reforestation area and is active in sustainable urban development and thus a completely different business field than the non-profit Plant-for-the-Planet A.C.